-Please note this course is mostly taught in the field.
-You will be working day and night, rain or shine, caring for patients in various scenarios.
-Shelter-in-place and various survival, navigation, and search and rescue skills may also be taught and practiced to enhance the scenarios and overall experience.
+The RAT-SAR WFR curriculum is primarily taught in the field and based on search and rescue response.
+This is not a 9-5 class.
+You will be working day and night, rain or shine, running missions, and assessing and caring for patients in various scenarios.
+Shelter-in-place, wilderness survival, navigation, and search and rescue skills may also be taught and practiced to enhance the scenarios and overall experience.

-CERTIFICATION: Students who complete all five days and pass the final exam will receive Wilderness First Responder (WFR).
+CERTIFICATION: Students who complete all required training days and pass the final exam will receive Wilderness First Responder (WFR).
 Certifications are valid for two years from course completion date.
 WFR students will also receive CPR, First Aid and Stop The Bleed Certifications.

-CLASS FORMAT: The curriculum is based on the recommended national guidelines set forth by leaders in the Wilderness Medical community.
+CLASS FORMAT: The medical curriculum is based on suggested guidelines set forth by leaders in the Wilderness Medical community.

-Students are required to complete the assigned reading, case studies and videos before arriving for the class.
+Students are required to complete the assigned reading before arriving for the class.
 The on-site instruction that follows reinforces and expands on the knowledge already acquired.
-Because students arrive familiar with the didactic material, on-site daytime training can focus on wilderness and rescue scenarios and practical skills.
+Since students arrive familiar with the material, on-site training can focus on wilderness and rescue scenarios and practical skills.
 Expect scenarios with made-up victims and simulated wounds to prepare you for backcountry emergencies.
 Sessions may be videotaped for enhanced learning.

-REQUIRED READING: Please purchase and read Wilderness and Travel Medicine, A Comprehensive Guide, 4th Edition , Eric A. Weiss, MD ISBN-10 1594856583.
+REQUIRED READING: Purchase and read Wilderness and Travel Medicine, A Comprehensive Guide, 4th Edition , Eric A. Weiss, MD ISBN-10 1594856583.
 Please read all chapters especially the “Weiss Advice” sections.
 We also suggest studying the American Red Cross Wilderness and Remote First Aid reference guide.

 COMPLETION GRADES: Successful completion with certification is based on 100% attendance, 100% completion of skills assessment, active participation in lectures and scenarios, and 80% on a final exam.

 CLASS EXPECTATIONS and FORMAT (PLEASE READ CAREFULLY): Your full attention and participation will be required in the course.
 WFR is a minimum 55-hour onsite class with 25 hours of pre-course work for a total of 80 hours.
-Class time can exceed 12 hours a day plus any required homework.
+Class time can exceed 12 hours a day.
 WFR will need your full commitment for the duration of the course.